 1. Plastic rattling against plastic

-Since there’s empty space inside the keycaps, the sound has a lot of room to echo, resulting in a loud noise when keys are pressed.
+Since there’s space inside the keycaps, the sound has a lot of room to echo, resulting in a loud noise when keys are pressed.

 If the plastic pieces rattling against each other is an issue in a keyboard of your own, there are a few inexpensive and easy solutions to quiet the sound.